peppocola/IMPure/README.md

 compEval e a b Neq = (/=) <$> aexpEval e a <*> aexpEval e b
 ```
 #### Commands Execution
+Given an environment and a list of commands, we can execute the commands in the list (the program).
 ```Haskell
 programExec :: Env -> [Command] -> Env
 programExec e [] = e